 Fairmont State University is meeting the challenge of educating professionals in a variety of fields including architecture, criminal justice, business and multiple areas within the field of education.
 Many fields that once employed graduates with bachelor’s degrees now prefer to hire those with master’s degrees.
 Choosing to pursue a master’s degree program at FSU represents a commitment to excellence, personal growth and lifelong learning.

 A total of 1,208 students have been honored for their academic achievement at Fairmont State University after completing the fall 2015 semester.

 Dr. Christina Lavorata, Provost and Vice President for Academic Affairs, has released the Dean’s List and the President’s List to recognize high-achieving students for their academic distinction.
-Full-time students who earned a 3.4 or better grade point average for the spring 2013 semester are named to the Dean’s List.
+Full-time students who earned a 3.4 or better grade point average are named to the Dean’s List.
 Full-time students achieving a perfect 4.0 grade point average are named to the President’s List.

 Fairmont State University students excelled at the recent Appalachian Regional Model Arab League (ARMAL) competition at Hollins University in Roanoke, Va.

 At the competition, the FSU team represented Iraq.
 The two delegates in the Joint Defense Council, Randall Stickley of Fairmont, a Political Science and National Security and Intelligence major, and Nakoma Connolly of Fairmont, a Criminal Justice major, were awarded Distinguished Delegate commendations for their exceptional work on draft resolutions with several other universities (delegations).